sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 ### Redefining, overriding, and extending bundles

 It is possible for a bundle directory and its members to redefine, to override or to extend another bundle directory's functionality.
-This is quite handy when you want to add a command or two to the menu of the existing bundle without having to maintain your own clone of a bundle repository.
+This is quite handy when you want to add a command or two to the menu of the existing bundle without having to maintain your clone of a bundle repository.

 Before we can discuss these mechanisms, we need to get some terminology out of the way.
 Below is a list of terms you may encounter when talking about bundles and how they are defined.